Menu

 “Consider this scenario: A bottle with degradable additives makes it through the recycling collection stream and ends up in a bale of crushed PET bottles.
 The bale sits outside for several weeks exposed to sun and weather, and then goes through the normal grinding, washing, and pelletizing process of recycling.
 The recycled PET plastic is then made into strapping that holds bricks on a pallet.
 The pallet is stored outside for many months because bricks are insensitive to weather.
 Then the pallet is placed on the back of a truck heading down the highway.
 That’s a lot of time, weather, and heat that could potentially trigger the degradable qualities of the plastic with additives present and cause that strapping to fail.
 The consequences could be very serious.”

-Indeed they could, but APR have made three fundamental mistakes here:
+Indeed they could, but APR made three fundamental mistakes here:

 1. Pro-oxidant masterbatches such as d2w are not used in the manufacture of PET bottles.